-Customers can choose to have their TCA benefits deposited into their own bank accounts through direct deposit.
+Individuals can choose to have their TCA benefits deposited into their own bank accounts through direct deposit.
 TCA benefits are deposited into recipient's bank account on the same schedule as those posted to EBT accounts at the financial institution designated on the Direct Deposit Authorization form.

-DCF provides information on accessing TCA benefits with minimal fees or charges, including an opportunity to access TCA with no fee or charge to the EBT cardholder in a printed informational brochure included with EBT cards.
-EBT account access, card use, and customer service information is available on the DCF's Website at: http://www.myflfamilies.com/service-programs/access-florida-food-medical-assistance-cash/welcome-ebt
+The Department provides information on accessing TCA benefits with minimal fees or charges, including an opportunity to access TCA with no fee or charge to the EBT cardholder in a printed informational brochure included with EBT cards.
+EBT account access, card use, and customer service information is available on the Department's website.